Mathematics Course Offerings - Summer 2014

 For High School Teachers:

-- Math 501 Action Research in Math Ed.
+- MATH 501 Action Research in Math Ed.
 (2 SH)

-- Math 592 Teaching Probability and Statistics (3 SH)
+- MATH 592 Probability and Statistics and the CCSS for Grades 7-12 (3 SH)

 For Elementary and Middle School Teachers (taught in Minot and Mayville):